Leave of Absence

 - Apply for a Leave of Absence on the official University form in advance of the start of the Leave of Absence period requested

-- You can apply for a Leave of Absence up to six weeks into a semester.
-(Normally you will be refunded any fee payment that they have made)
+- You can apply for a Leave of Absence up to eight weeks into a trimester (normally you will be refunded any fee payments made)

-- Contact your Programme Office/School Office before the end of your approved first period of Leave of Absence to make a formal application for a further Leave of Absence
+- Contact your College/School Office before the end of your approved first period of Leave of Absence to make a formal application for a further Leave of Absence

 - The application process is the same as when you made your first application